 The small fishing community on Barril Beach was home to around 80 families during the tuna fishing season, from April through to September.
 The village was abandoned in the 1960s, with the depletion of tuna stocks, but today the small, whitewashed dwellings have been restored and converted into cafes shops and classic beach huts.

-How to get to Barril Beach?
+How to travel to Barril Beach?

-It is 5km from central Tavira to the Barril mini train and the edge of the beach.
-There is an infrequent bus service between Tavira to Pedras D’el Rei but there are no departures at the weekend.
-A single ticket costs €2.20 and Tavira bus station displays the latest timetable.
-A taxi ride would cost €5.00-6.00.
+It is 5km from Tavira to the entrance to Barril Beach (where the mini train departs from - GPS: 37.092905, -7.675124).
+There is an infrequent bus service between Tavira to Pedras D’el Rei (Service number 105) that runs Monday to Friday, but there are no departures at the weekend.
+A single bus ticket costs €2.20 and the latest timetable can be seen on the Eva bus website:

 The route follows the M515 south west out of Tavira and passes through the pretty fishing village Santa Luzia.
 To walk to Barril beach from Tavira takes 1.5 hours and a pleasant extended hike is to return along the beach and catch the ferry into Tavira.